-bioAffinity Technologies, Inc. (the "Company," "bioAffinity," "we," or "our") develops proprietary noninvasive diagnostics to detect early-stage lung cancer and other diseases of the lung.
+bioAffinity Technologies, Inc. develops proprietary noninvasive diagnostics to detect early-stage lung cancer and other diseases of the lung.
 We also are conducting early-stage research focused on advancing therapeutic discoveries that could result in broad-spectrum cancer treatments.
 We have developed a proprietary noninvasive diagnostic test using technology that identifies cancer cells and cell populations indicative of a diseased state for analysis using proprietary platforms developed using artificial intelligence ("AI").
 Research and optimization of our platform technologies are conducted in laboratories at The University of Texas at San Antonio and at our wholly owned subsidiary, Precision Pathology Laboratory Services, LLC ("PPLS").